TeskaLabs/splang-docs/docs/expressions/string.md

 This approach is recommended from applications in streams, where you need to filter an extensive amount of the data with assumption that only a smaller portion of the data matches the patters.
 An application of the `!REGEX` expression directly will slow processing down significantly, because it is complex regular expression.
-The idea is to "pre-filter" data with a simplier but faster condition so that only a fraction of the data reaches the expensive `!REGEX`.
+The idea is to "pre-filter" data with a simpler but faster condition so that only a fraction of the data reaches the expensive `!REGEX`.
 The typical performance improvement is 5x-10x.

 For that reason, the `!IN` must be a perfect superset of the `!REGEX`, it means: